basephp/support/README.md

 Install using composer (or download and include them manually)

 ```
-require basephp/support dev-master
+composer require basephp/support
 ```
-*For now, use the master branch until we release a true version, all code is tested for breaks*
+*Note: If you're using the BasePHP Framework, this package is already included.*

 ## Includes